Web Loom logo

 }

-// ✅ Good — subscription closed when ViewModel is disposed
+// ✅ Good — unsubscribe function registered, invoked when the ViewModel is disposed

 super(model);